 Thank you for visiting my page!
 I am Minnie (Minhyung) Joo, a Ph.D. candidate in the department of Political Science at The Pennsylvania State University studying International Relations and Methodology.
 My research interests lie in civil conflict including peace processes, industrial organization of rebel groups, rebel group behavior and post-civil-war peace including the political integration of violent militant organization.
 I have forthcoming publications in Political Analysis and Review of International Organizations as well as a book under contract at Oxford University Press.

 I am also interested in developing statistical models that account for various methodological problems that may arise when dealing with data sets frequently used by political scientists.
 Projects include: Bayesian Misclassified Failure Survival Model, Bayesian Spatial Cure Model, and Zero- and Middle- Inflated Ordered Probit Models.
-We are also developing R packages for the models mentioned above.
-Please see my R Softwares page for more information!
+Please see my R Software page for more information!